Light Rail Across Lake Washington (East Link)

 Click here to view update (primarily on Bellevue Park & Ride closure) to City Council on Dec 5, 2016

 In fall 2006, Sound Transit, the Federal Transit Administration and the Washington State Department of Transportation began the environmental review process for East Link with a public scoping comment period including four public meetings held at various locations in the project's vicinity.
 During scoping, Sound Transit received about 300 written and oral comments on the proposed project.
 These comments were included in the Scoping Summary Report, which was presented to the Sound Transit Board and made available to the public in November 2006.

 From 2006-2011, Sound Transit evaluated 24 route alternatives for East Link; it received more than 1,800 comments during the five year process and held 28 open houses, hearings and workshops to gather community input.

 Environmental review and preliminary engineering for East Link Extension was completed in 2011.
 Sound Transit issued a Final Environmental Impact Statement (FEIS) and the Sound Transit Board selected the project to be built in July 2011.
 The Federally issued Record Of Decisions (ROD) finalized the alignment that the Sound Transit Board selected through this work, completing the required process under the National Environmental Policy Act.

-Click here to view the East Link Final Environmental Impact Statements (FEIS) webpage.
+Click here to view the East Link 2011 Final Environmental Impact Statement (FEIS) web portal.